Markossaurus/AWS_EKS_App/README.md

 You can do that by running this command - sudo rm -rf /var/lib/jenkins/workspace/* (Note: this will delete ALL workspaces, change command according to your needs)

+# Clean up

+The job builds docker images on your workstation, it will consume a bit of resources, until a clean up job is created I recommend to manually delete the created images, unless you want to keep them for future use your choice.

 # Workflow